 Here is another tasty potato developed by LSU, Hernandez.
 This sweet potato has light red skin with moist orange flesh.
 Each bunch will result in plenty of big roots with a dazzling sweetness.

-Hernandez sweet potatoes are perfect for baking, roasting, or adding soup and stew recipes (you will need to dice the potatoes).
+Those smooth-skinned sweet potatoes are perfect for baking, roasting, or adding soup and stew recipes (you will need to dice the potatoes).
 Some people also slice it for fried dishes.

 3. Stokes Purple Sweet Potatoes

 In North Carolina, there is a tasty sweet potato with a light purple interior called ‘Stokes purple’.
-Its skin has a deep purple hue which matches with the interior shade.
-Mike Sizemore was the first person who discovered this potato.
+Its skin has a deep purple hue which matches with the interior shade due to anthocyanins, the pigments forming the red and purple color for strawberries, cherries, and purple carrots.

-Multiple anthocyanins are the pigments forming the red and purple color for strawberries, cherries, and purple carrots.
-These potatoes have a fibrous texture with an earthy flavor.
+A potato farmer named Mike Sizemore was the first person who discovered this potato variety, which has a fibrous texture with an earthy flavor.
 You need to cook these potatoes at low-heat with a longer duration than other potatoes.

 4. Hayman Sweet Potatoes